-Razer gets backing from Horizons Ventures, inks phone JV with Three
+Razer raises $50-100M from Horizons Ventures, inks phone JV with Three

 Facebook cracks down on fake live videos